Denys Rudyi - Fotolia

 Finally, successful cloud logging may require IT teams to install agents on each cloud instance they log.
 Not all applications or services generate log files, and even those that do can vary in format and detail.
 This makes it difficult for the log management tool to process log content.
 Use a uniform agent to capture events in a consistent manner and pass them to the log tool in the correct format.

-Also, have a plan for handling agent updates; log management services typically use agents to collect and pass data from deployed cloud instances to the log service.
+Also, have a for handling agent updates; log management services typically use agents to collect and pass data from deployed cloud instances to the log service.
 Log agents may periodically update to reflect changes in the log service API, feature set or dependencies.
 Know how to check agent versions, update agents in running deployments and adjust VM image files that include agents.

 Things to consider when choosing a log file tool